bunjovis/ConnectedCircularity/cc-mt-service/README.md

    - ```node dist/app.js```.
 Runs the created JavaScript file with Node

 Additional script: Run ```npm run check``` to check the file for TypeScript errors/warnings with eslint

+### Docker Guide
+- At /cc-db-service/
+  - docker build . -t mt (you can choose any name instead of backend)
+  - docker run -p 8000:8000 --name MT mt